 International Human Rights Law / Transitional Justice / International Criminal Justice / Philosophy of Law / History of International Criminal Law / Genocide Denial / Mass Crimes Impunity / Right to Truth

-Sévane Garibian is a Swiss National Science Foundation (SNSF) Professor of Law at the University of Geneva and Associate Professor at the University of Neuchâtel.
+Sévane Garibian is a Swiss National Science Foundation (SNSF) Professor of Law at the University of Geneva and Adjunct Professor at the University of Neuchâtel.

-Her work focuses on issues related to the role of law in addressing state-sponsored crimes, impunity for mass crimes, international criminal law, transitional justice, human rights, the history of international criminal law and philosophy of law.
-She currently leads the SNSF-funded research project Right to Truth, Truth(s) through Rights: Mass Crimes Impunity and Transitional Justice at the University of Geneva.
-She has also published numerous papers and contributions to anthologies, as well as books and co-edited volumes.
+She currently leads the SNSF-funded research programme Right to Truth, Truth(s) through Rights: Mass Crimes Impunity and Transitional Justice at the University of Geneva (2016-2022).
+She has also published numerous papers and contributions to anthologies, as well as books and co-edited volumes (list of publications here).

 Denialism and Human Rights, Intersentia

 African Yearbook of Rhetoric, vol. 6, n°1, 2015